Can You Ever Forgive Me?: Release and reception

 Can You Ever Forgive Me? had its world premiere at the Telluride Film Festival on September 1, 2018, and also screened at the Toronto International Film Festival that month.
 It was released in the United States on October 19, 2018.
 The film was dedicated to its subject, author Leonore Carol Israel, who was born on December 3, 1939, and died on December 24, 2014.

 Box office

-The film grossed $8.8 million in the United States and Canada, and $3.7 million in other territories, for a total worldwide box office gross of $12.5 million, against a production budget of $10 million.
+The film grossed $8.8 million in the United States and Canada and $3.7 million in other territories for a total worldwide box office gross of $12.5 million (against a production budget of $10 million).

 Can You Ever Forgive Me? grossed $150,000 from five theaters during its opening weekend.
-Its second weekend, it earned $380,000 from 25 theaters.
-It expanded to 180 theaters for its third weekend, and earned $1.08 million.
-The film grossed $1.5 million from 391 theaters its fourth weekend.
+On the second weekend, it earned $380,000 from 25 theaters.
+It expanded to 180 theaters for its third weekend, earning $1.08 million.
+The film grossed $1.5 million from 391 theaters on its fourth weekend.
 During its fifth weekend, it earned $880,000 from 555 theaters, bringing the total box office gross to over $5 million.
-During its 11th weekend in release, the film crossed $7.5 million stateside.
+During its 11th weekend in release the film crossed $7.5 million stateside.